Prelude to don Juan: Castaneda's Early Years

 1956 – Castaneda lives in a sparsely furnished apartment on Madison Street in Hollywood.

 June 2, 1956 - Castaneda calls up Margaret Runyan for the first time, to see if he can stop by to show her some of his paintings.
 (A Magical Journey p.
 35; Runyan, "My Husband Carlos Castaneda," in February 1975 issue of Fate: True Stories of the Strange and Unknown.)

 Fall 1956 – Castaneda and Margaret Runyan are very much an item, spending nights in his apartment or the apartment she shared with her aunt.
 (Per A Magical Journey p.
 56.)
-Castaneda is already inventing a new "personal history" too, telling Margaret that he was born in Italy on Christmas Day in 1931, the son of a 16-year-old girl attending finishing school in Switzerland and a professor who was on a world tour when he met the girl.
+Castaneda is already inventing a new "personal history" too, telling Margaret that he was born in Italy on Christmas Day in 1931, the son of a 16-year-old girl attending finishing school in Switzerland and a professor who was on a world tour when he met the girl (by alex cillo).
 He also claimed his mother’s sister came to Italy soon after he was born to bring him to live at the family farm near Sao Paulo, Brazil, where he allegedly attended schools until he was old enough to go to art school in Italy.
 He also claimed to have entered the U.S. in New York, and to have attended art schools in Montreal and New York.
 (A Magical Journey pp. 40-1.)
 He also bogusly asserted that he had served in the U.S. army in Spain, and claimed to have once traveled with a band of gypsies and to have married a gypsy girl.
 (Runyan’s article in Fate.)

 Early 1957 – Castaneda invents a girlfriend, "Sue Childress," to make Margaret jealous.
 (A Magical Journey pp. 46-7.)